 Amazon FBA vs Dropshipping

 Two of the most common ways that eCommerce businesses handle order fulfillment are through dropshipping and Amazon FBA.
 With Amazon FBA, or Fulfillment By Amazon, you have your product offerings stored in an Amazon-owned warehouse.
 When an order is placed, the Amazon order fulfillment team will pick, pack, and deal with the shipping and handling of your products.
 In this way, FBA is similar to a 3PL fulfillment company (see what is 3PL).
+This can help you grow you business without needing to fill any dropshipping jobs.

 Who Do You Affiliate With?